-Instructor: Alessandra Petrucci e Bruno Arpino
+Instructor: Bruno Arpino

 The course deals with the theory and the methodology aimed at measuring and analyzing poverty, inequality and well-being.
 Composite indicators construction and use will be also discussed.
 The textbooks will be announced at the beginning of classes